BABCP MINIMUM TRAINING STANDARDS For the Practice of Cognitive Behavioural Therapy (CBT), 2012

 - Provide individuals seeking training with the core standards they are expected to meet within their overall training in Cognitive and Behavioural Therapies

 - Provide CBT training courses with a guide to the training needs which will need to be met by their training programme

-- Provide the Accreditation and Registration Committee of BABCP with a standard against which to decide if an applicant has received the desired level of training necessary to practice CBT at an agreed standard of competency
+- Provide the Practitioner Accreditation Committee of BABCP with a standard against which to decide if an applicant has received the desired level of training necessary to practice CBT at an agreed standard of competency

 - Provide employers with a benchmark of standards in Cognitive and Behaviour Therapies